alexarje/video-analysis-workshop/_episodes/02-Matlab.md

 > Add the files in the folder "source-code" to your Matlab path: under the "Home" section, click "set path".
 Click the "Add Folder" button and choose the "source-code" folder and finally click "save".
 {: .challenge}

+It is also possible to set the path via the command line in Matlab, using something like:

+    addpath('~/Documents/Toolboxes');

 When you are done, you should be able to run the following command:

 ~~~